Bilyana17/myFlix-client/README.md

 The application must use Bootstrap as UI library for styling and responsivness The application must contain function concept
 The application must be located online
-The application must use React Redux state management of at least one feature(i.e., filtering movies)
+The application must use React Redux state management of at least one feature(i.e., filtering)